Facebook Ads KPIs

 Conversion rate ranking

-The conversion rate ranking is an indicator that shows how high the expected conversion rate is and how high the probability is that a user will trigger a conversion - which is specified in the campaign objective.
-This value is also compared with ads with the same optimization goal.
+The conversion rate ranking is an indicator that shows how high the expected conversion rate is and how high the probability is that a user will trigger a conversion – which is specified in the campaign objective.
+This value is also compared with ads with the same optimisation goal.

 Link clicks